-Treatment of glaucoma depends on the type and severity of disease.
-Generally speaking, the goal of glaucoma treatment is to lower the intra-ocular pressure.
-In many patients this is accomplished by topical medicated drops.
+Treatment of glaucoma depends on the type and severity of the disease.
+Generally speaking, the goal of glaucoma treatment is to lower intraocular pressure.
+In many patients, this is accomplished by topical medicated drops.
 There are many types of glaucoma drops; which drop is best is dependent on a patient’s other medical conditions and many other factors.

-Nashua Eye Associates offers the complete range of glaucoma treatments.
+Nashua Eye Associates offers a complete range of glaucoma treatments.
 Some patients may benefit from a glaucoma laser treatment called Selective Laser Trabeculoplasty.
 This is a non-invasive treatment in which energy is focused on the region of the eye where fluid drains out, facilitating fluid out-flow and lowering eye pressure.
-Other patients with more advanced disease may benefit from a surgical treatment.
+Other patients with more advanced disease may benefit from surgical treatment.
 Nashua Eye offers the services of Dr. Sonalee Desai-Bartoli, who is sub-specialty trained in the medical and surgical treatment of glaucoma in patients with advanced disease.

 Tonometry measures the fluid pressure inside your eye (intraocular pressure).
 This test helps your eye doctor detect glaucoma, a disease that damages the optic nerve.
 Several methods to measure intraocular pressure are available, including: